"The Pen may be Mightier than

 to accomplish even greater results than hers.
 Some of her students' accomplishments include Bonnie Hennig (2014 US Veteran

-Pan-American Bronze Medalist), Elaina Raymond (2014 Nutmeg State Games Gold Medalist in Y12 Girls' Foil), Cody Richard (2013
+Pan-American Foil Bronze Medalist), Elaina Raymond (2014 Nutmeg State Games Gold Medalist in Y12 Girls' Foil), Hannah Bennett

-CT High-School Men's Epee Champion), Maria Napolitano (2009 CT High-School Women's Epee Champion), Devin Miles (2008 CT High-School
+Napolitano (2009 CT High-School Women's Epee Champion, fenced on Cornell's NCAA Div 1 Epee team), Devin Miles (2008 CT High-School

 Men's Epee Silver Medalist), Scott and Kent Michonski (2002 CT High-School Novice Men's Foil Champion and Silver Medalist).